np422/add-host-rb/Readme.md

                                                 ssh:       ssh)
 ```

-Where hostname/hostalias is in short form, the AHDOMAIN is provided in domain
+In the argument-list hostname/hostalias will be in short form, the AHDOMAIN
-parameter and ssh is set to true if the host added was reachable over ssh,
+is provided in domain parameter and ssh is set to true if the host added was
-ssh-keys were found and added to known_hosts
+reachable over ssh, ssh-keys were found and added to known_hosts

 Then a call is made to the method ```extobj.do_whatever```, where an extension
 can do pretty much whatever it wants to do with the information about the newly
 added host it received previously toghether with .new( .. )

 I've included the extension that I actually use in the repo as an example.
 I
-didn't think the stuff i put in addhost_extension.rb was generic enough to
+didn't think the stuff i put in zsh_ssh_function_adder.rb was generic enough
-include in the add-host command, but rather very specific to my personal
+to include in the add-host command, as it's very specific to my personal
 use-case.

 A minimal addhost extension ```my_cool_extension_class.rb``` is also included